JIVE-TALK.COM

 But then Feige’s compelling line of argument starts very much at the beginning – not of jazz – but of our understanding (and definition) of music and the many different ways of approaching art.
 Having then made way for a number of basic expectations that people associate with music and art, or music as being something worth preserving, along comes the matter of how to relate music to (other) music(s).
 That is, how can European classical music be related to jazz?
 Alternatively, are there ways of comparing the two genres or some other musical genres?

-So rather early in the book – as compared to the early doubts and the earliest historical critique concerning jazz by so-called music exerts – the reader slowly is introduced not just to the philosophy of jazz, but additionally to the way philosophy encounters not just the arts in general.
+So rather early in the book – as compared to the early doubts and the earliest historical critique concerning jazz by so-called music experts – the reader slowly is introduced not just to the philosophy of jazz, but additionally to the way philosophy encounters not just the arts in general.
 But the image, entities and properties of any given subject.

 In the case of jazz, we learn that getting back to the function of music and of art has a lot to do with how we as listeners and fans expect one thing or another from music consumption.